...Get our Newsletter for new articles/reviews and why not subscribe to Keith's YouTube Channel

-Old photography books from 2nd hand bookshops make up a fair bit of our book collection – just because it’s film doesn’t mean you can’t benefit from looking at good photos…
+Old photography books from 2nd hand bookshops make up a big part of his book collection – just because it’s film doesn’t mean you can’t benefit from looking at good photos…

 See the main blog page for Keith’s photography articles and reviews